Using the same schema given

 example executes the equivalent of

-“SELECT * from accounts
+“SELECT * from accounts” followed by a

 “SELECT * from ledger_entries where